-- Consider the decision of a retail firm (e.g., coffee shop, restaurant, supermarket, apparel) of where to open a new store within a city. - Different factors can play an important role: - Demand: what is the consumer traffic at different locations; - Rental prices - Location of competitors - Geographic distance can be an important source of product differentiation.
+- Consider the decision of a retail firm (e.g., coffee shop, restaurant, supermarket, apparel) of where to open a new store within a city. - Different factors can play an important role: - Demand: what is the consumer traffic at different locations; - Rental prices - Location of competitors - Location of its own existing stores (cannibalization) - Geographic distance can be an important source of product differentiation.
 Ceteris paribus, a firm's profit increases with its distance to competitors.